Jason Surratt (Spring, 2013)

 Surratt and colleagues conduct atmospheric research at Look Rock Mountain, near the city of Knoxville and several Tennessee Valley Authority coal-fired power plants.
 The study is supported by the Electric Power Research Institute and the Environmental Protection Agency (EPA).
 Surratt received an early-career grant from EPA, as well as the Walter A. Rosenblith New Investigator Award from the Health Effects Institute, to fund further research on the impact of human-caused pollutants and isoprene, the most abundantly emitted terpene.

-Surratt examines these pollutants in air chambers at UNC-Chapel Hill — one on the roof of McGavran-Greenberg Hall and the other in Pittsboro, N.C., south of Chapel Hill.
+Surratt examines these pollutants in air chambers at UNC-Chapel Hill – one on the roof of McGavran-Greenberg Hall and the other in Pittsboro, N.C., south of Chapel Hill.
 The team also examines them in Surratt’s Michael Hooker Research Center laboratory.
-Fine particulates generated from the chambers are examined using a device developed by Dr. William Vizuete.
-The device exposes living lung tissue to pollutants to determine potential human health effects (read more in The birth of BioDeptronix).
+Fine particulates generated from the cham¬bers are examined using a device developed by Dr. William Vizuete.
+The device exposes living lung tissue to pollutants to determine potential human health effects (see page 8).

 In the past, it was not possible to test individual components involved in the formation of aerosols.
 Subsequent interactions with human populations have not been possible because the relevant compounds were not available.
 Collaboration between Surratt’s laboratory, which specializes in atmospheric chemistry, and the laboratory of Surratt’s mentor, Dr. Avram Gold, who has expertise in synthesis, could yield important insights into both the atmospheric reactions leading to aerosol formation and the human health effects resulting from exposure to aerosol.
 Ultimately, the research could lead to development of rational strategies to control atmospheric aerosol formation and minimize adverse health effects.